Close Alert Banner

 The sidewalk plow ripped up my lawn.
 What can I do?

-If you see that a road plow or a sidewalk plow has damaged your lawn you can call Public Works at 519-271-0250 ext.
-259 and give your name and address.
-In order to ensure that all repairs are completed in a timely manner, the deadline for reporting sod damage is June 1.
+If you see that a road plow or a sidewalk plow has damaged your lawn you can contact the Public Works Division by email or phone at 519-271-0250 ext.
+5259 and give your name and address.
+In order to ensure that all repairs are completed in a timely manner, the deadline for reporting sod damage is June 1 each year.
 The damage will be noted and your address kept for repair in the spring.
 To assist in unnecessary repairs, ensure that the sod is not lawn overgrowth on the sidewalk, and is in fact repairable.

 • Departments